amaurybsouza/amaurybsouza/README.md

 ## :octocat:Open-source contributions
 I have several of my personal projects in GitHub, approaching different tools and approches like Linux, Terraform, Ansible, K8s, Devops, GitOps.
 Feel free to help me collaborating with this projects

-- ☑ https://trilha.info - Since June/2022, more than 20k people have accessed Trilha Info for free as a study support tool.
+- [x] [https://trilha.info] - Since June/2022, more than 20k people have accessed Trilha Info for free as a study support tool.
-- ☑ [devops-exercises](https://github.com/bregman-arie/devops-exercises) - Linux, Jenkins, AWS, SRE, Prometheus, Docker, Python, Ansible, Git, Kubernetes.
+- [x] [devops-exercises](https://github.com/bregman-arie/devops-exercises) - Linux, Jenkins, AWS, SRE, Prometheus, Docker, Python, Ansible, Git, Kubernetes.
-- ☑ [devops-cheatsheet](https://github.com/amaurybsouza/devops-cheatsheet) - cheatsheet helps you with the most commonly and used commands for easy reference.
+- [x] [devops-cheatsheet](https://github.com/amaurybsouza/devops-cheatsheet) - cheatsheet helps you with the most commonly and used commands for easy reference.
-☑ [eventos-tech-brasil](https://github.com/Abacatinhos/eventos-tech-brasil) - List of tech events happening in Brazil.
+- [x] [eventos-tech-brasil](https://github.com/Abacatinhos/eventos-tech-brasil) - List of tech events happening in Brazil.
-☑ [descomplicando-helm](https://github.com/badtuxx/DescomplicandoHelm) - simplify the usage of Helm and facilitate the understanding of the Helm Charts.
+- [x] [descomplicando-helm](https://github.com/badtuxx/DescomplicandoHelm) - simplify the usage of Helm and facilitate the understanding of the Helm Charts.
-☑ [devops-glossary](https://github.com/Kubernetes-Tutorialz/devops-glossary) - a quick guide to the main concepts that involve DevOps tools, all in an organized way.
+- [x] [devops-glossary](https://github.com/Kubernetes-Tutorialz/devops-glossary) - a quick guide to the main concepts that involve DevOps tools, all in an organized way.
-☑ [learn-terraform-azure](https://github.com/Terraform-Tutorials/learn-terraform-azure) - a complete guide to keep you updated about Terraform & Azure platform.
+- [x] [learn-terraform-azure](https://github.com/Terraform-Tutorials/learn-terraform-azure) - a complete guide to keep you updated about Terraform & Azure platform.

 ## 🐧Viva o Linux posts
 Viva o Linux portal is a popular online community and website dedicated to open-source software and Linux enthusiasts.